What is Giant Hogweed?

 Is Giant Hogweed Poisonous?

 Giant hogweed is a human health hazard and exerts a negative ecological impact on locations where it thrives, which are mainly along the banks of rivers and other watercourses.
 The plants contain substances called furanocoumarins within their sap, which, on contact with skin causes it to become sensitive to sunlight.
 This can result in severe burns to affected areas, producing painful swelling and blistering.

-The invasive nature of giant hogweed plants often results in them growing at the expense of many native species, reducing suitable habitat for other plants and hence the food and shelter for the insects, birds and mammals that rely on them.
+The invasive nature of giant hogweed plants often results in them growing at the expense of many native species, reducing suitable habitat for other plants and hence reducing the availability of food and shelter for associated insects, birds and mammals.

 Each giant hogweed plant can produce up to 50,000 seeds per flower head, which appear in late summer.
 These seeds can remain dormant in the soil for several years – anecdotally as much as ten years.
 The movement of soil containing giant hogweed seeds must be carefully controlled to prevent the spread of the plant.
 UK environmental agencies consider soil containing seeds to be controlled waste and must be handled and disposed of in accordance with the appropriate legal duty of care.
 It is a criminal offence to plant or to cause giant hogweed to spread in the wild.